 - Cedric will cost $69.00 (plus GST) per month per vessel

-- You are only charged for the months where you submit an event and the charge will appear on your statement at the end of each month
+- You are only charged for the months where you submit a report and the charge will appear on your statement at the end of each month

 All personnel who will be using Cedric need to be registered as Authorised Users by the permit holder and given Reporting Rights for Electronic Reporting.
-This will allow the authorised users to submit events on behalf of the permit holder.
+They are also required to set their location sharing preference before they can submit reports on behalf of the permit holder.

 Frequently Asked Questions

 A. IT support is available to help with the setup of Cedric and any ongoing support and troubleshooting that might be needed between the hours of 8am to 5pm Monday to Friday.

 Q. What do I do if there is a system failure?

 A. If you become aware that your Cedric has failed and you are unable to record event data, or unable to transmit event data you must notify MPI immediately of the nature of the failure by calling 0800 00 83 33 or 04 819 4690 (then Option 2), or emailing NCC@mpi.govt.nz.
 They will instruct you on what you need to do.